CampbellCrowley/SpikeyBot-Discord/README.md

 - saveall (Trigger all submodules to save their data)
 - thanks (Thanks the person that was mentioned, or says "You're welcome")
 - musicstats (Shows information about currently playing broadcasts)
+- chat (Forces the sent message to be sent to dialogflow instead of being treated as a normal command)

 # Events
 - Added to guild